Hand-Picked Daily GUN DEALS

 Ruger SP101 Review: The Tank-Like Snubby

-Looking for a NICE revolver in .357 Magnum?
-Check out our review of the Ruger SP-101 covering reliability, shootability, accuracy, worth-it-ness, and more.
+Looking for a CCW revolver in .357 Magnum?
+We test the Ruger SP-101 for reliability, shootability, accuracy, value, and more.

 It's nice to see how far we've come.